TWiStErRob/PhilHackerBlogSource/content/post/my-first-1000-minutes-meditating.md

 >On a regular basis, at work, demonstrate both your physical and mental strength -- your grit.
 Work an eighty-hour week, be the calm one in face of stress, attack a big problem with sheer brute force and energy...At Morgan Stanley, the analysis pulled all-nighters weekly, and it didn't kill us, but made us strong.
 This approach to work, however, as you get older, can in fact kill you.
 So do it early.[^2]

-Paul Graham basically defines a startup in such a way that working to your limit is essential for working at a startup.
+Paul Graham, the founder of the incubator that's produced billion dollar companies like Dropbox and AirBnb, basically defines a startup in such a way that working to your limit is essential for working at a startup.

 >Economically, you can think of a startup as a way to compress your whole working life into a few years.
 Instead of working at a low intensity for forty years, you work as hard as you possibly can for four.[^3]